Tinkerforge/doc/en/source/Kits/HardwareHacking/RemoteSwitch_HardwareSetup.rst

 ---------------------------------------------------

 Next we will connect these wires to the Industrial Quad Relay Bricklet.
-Each input will be connected to its own relay and each relay is also connected to GND (black wires):
+Each input is connected to its own relay and each relay is also connected to GND (black wires):

 ====== ========== =====